By Robert Young Pelton

-I was at the annual Shooting, Hunting, Outdoor Trade (SHOT) show being held at the Venetian hotel in Las Vegas.
+I was at the annual Shooting, Hunting, Outdoor Trade (SHOT) show being held at the Sands Expo Center in the Venetian/Pallazo hotel complex in Las Vegas.
 (As an owner of DPx Gear, a maker of high-end knives, I visit SHOT Show every year to see the latest models.
 The show is put on by the National Shooting Sports Foundation (NSSF), a group of 8,000 industry members — unlike the much larger NRA, which boasts over 4 million members.
 NSSF is made up of gun industry members who know the business and mechanics of guns intimately.
 Unlike other gun shows, their web site says SHOT is geared toward: “shooting, hunting and outdoor trade professionals and commercial buyers and sellers of military, law enforcement and tactical products and services ONLY.”

-You are likely to find few people who would support any erosion of the Second Amendment.
+This is a place where you are unlikely to find many people who support any erosion of the Second Amendment.
 The Bill of Rights is clear in preventing the government from infringing on the right of Americans to own and bear arms.
 The purpose was simple.
 To prevent a government from becoming tyrannical and allowing Americans to form militias to defend themselves from what the British imposed on the colonialists.
 Gun crimes have always been dealt with but gun ownership and the right to “bear arms” has always suffered a slow erosion.
 The gun industry has constantly dealt with the double standard of being a strategic industry for defense and law enforcement but constantly under attack by lawyers and legislators.
 The SHOT show is ground zero for the gun culture and the gun industry.

 The show has doubled in attendance over the last decade and this year over 60,000 attendees and exhibitors are packed into 630,000 square feet of space.
 The event is an ocean of young and middle-aged men with a smattering of women, many with backgrounds in law enforcement and the military, and a large number focused on making and selling the very guns Obama is trying to ban.
 Perhaps the President might consider strolling the aisles of SHOT to get some feedback.